-Our Streets Minneapolis collaborated with the Lowry Ave for People workgroup to send a letter to County Commissioner Irene Fernando.
+Our Streets Minneapolis collaborated with the Lowry Ave for People workgroup to send a letter to County Commissioner Irene Fernando on September 23rd.
 This letter shares the concerns for the current Lowry Ave NE and emphasized our recommendations for improvements.
 Click here to view the letter.

 Contact County Commissioner Irene Fernando

 Bill Emory, Constituent Services and Policy Aide

 Word on the Street

 The Lowry Ave NE for People work group met on Monday, February 22nd and 28 people attended the meeting.
 This work group is part of our County Streets for People campaign to transform Minneapolis streets owned by Hennepin County.Read more

 The Lowry Ave NE for People Work Group had its first meeting on Monday, January 25th.
 A total of 15 people attended.
 This work group is part of our County Streets for People campaign to transform Minneapolis streets owned by Hennepin County.
 The goal of this meeting was to discuss specific ways in which this group could work together effectively to create a vision for a Lowry Ave NE that puts people first.
 As part of this work, we will create an outreach plan to people, organizations, and businesses along the corridor.
 At our meeting we discussed a timeline for our work.Read more